$276,232 is the average cost for cyber incidents in Australia(i).

 Cyber Liability Insurance is an essential insurance cover to hold within your Business Insurance program to provide a financial buffer should you fall victim to a cyber-attack.

-- Financial compensation to recoup costs that result from a security breach – including regulatory fines - which can amount to $1.7 million.
+- Financial compensation to recoup costs that result from a security breach – including business interruption, IT recovery costs and regulatory fines - which can amount to $1.7 million.

 - Compensation for clients and customers who suffer financially or emotionally as a result of stolen data.